 Take a look!
 Hopefully they’ll inspire you to appreciate your own victories.

 Psst!
-This list is meant to help you start appreciating your progress.
+This list is meant to help you start appreciating your weight loss progress.
 As you pave your own way, you’ll have your own victories.
 Don’t be discouraged if you can’t mark all of these things off of your list just yet – each person has a unique journey and unique goals!

 Let yourself enjoy your own victories and remember that others might be making progress in their own ways, too.